1.0 Academic Coach Training Course

 • Transform anxiety about future plans into excitement about action

-• How to deliver the Academic Life Coaching Workbook for students - a 10-session program designed to increase students’ emotional intelligence and build their leadership, communication, and academic skills.
+You will also learn how to deliver the Academic Life Coaching Workbook for students: a 10-session program designed to increase students’ emotional intelligence and build their leadership, communication, and academic skills.

 Two Pathways: